Rosemary Nelson

-Rosemary Nelson (née Magee; 4 September 1958 – 15 March 1999) was an Irish solicitor who was killed with a bomb planted in her car by an Ulster loyalist paramilitary group in 1999.
+Rosemary Nelson (née Magee; 4 September 1958 – 15 March 1999) was a Northern Irish solicitor from Lurgan, County Armagh.
+She was killed in a car bomb planted by an Ulster loyalist paramilitary group, the Red Hand Defenders – a covername used on this occasion by the Loyalist Volunteer Force, in 1999.
+Nelson was posthumously awarded the Train Foundation's Civil Courage Prize, which recognises "extraordinary heroes of conscience".

-A bomb exploded under Nelson's car at her home in Lurgan, Northern Ireland.
-A loyalist paramilitary group calling itself the Red Hand Defenders claimed responsibility for the murder.
-Allegations that the British state security forces were involved in her killing led to a public inquiry.
-It found no evidence that state forces facilitated her murder, but could not exclude the possibility that individual members had helped the perpetrators.
-It said that the Royal Ulster Constabulary (RUC) failed to protect her and that she had been publicly threatened and assaulted by officers, which helped legitimize her as a target.

 Legal career

 Nelson obtained her law degree at Queen's University Belfast (QUB) School of Law.
 She worked with other solicitors for a number of years before opening her own practice in Lurgan in 1989.
-Nelson represented clients in a number of high-profile cases, including Michael Caraher, one of the South Armagh Snipers, as well as a republican paramilitary accused of killing two RUC officers.
-She also represented the Garvaghy Road Residents' Coalition in nearby Portadown in the long-running Drumcree conflict against the Orange Order and RUC.
+Nelson represented clients in a number of high-profile cases, including Michael Caraher, one of the South Armagh Snipers, as well as Colin Duffy, a Lurgan-based Republican paramilitary accused of killing two RUC officers just yards from Lurgan RUC Station in 1996.
+She also represented the Garvaghy Road Residents' Coalition in nearby Portadown in the long-running Drumcree conflict against the Orange Order and Royal Ulster Constabulary (RUC).

-Nelson was posthumously awarded the Train Foundation's Civil Courage Prize, which recognises "extraordinary heroes of conscience".